 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

-Ever wondered how to wash Cricut mats?
+Ever wondered how to clean Cricut mats?
 Did you know that you can actually wash them and extend their life?
 Well, you can!
 I am here with the details on what works for me.
 I have ideas for everything from a strong grip to standard grip to light grip and even fabric grip mats.
 So, read on and learn all about washing Cricut mats for extended life.

 Some links below may be affiliate links which means that you do not pay anymore, however, a small commission will go to this site.

-What are the types of Cricut mats?
+What Are the Types of Cricut mats?

 First, let’s run down the types of Cricut mats.